The Song of Achilles: Reception

+Awards

-In 2012, The Song of Achilles was awarded the 17th annual Orange Prize for Fiction.
+In 2012, The Song of Achilles was awarded the 17th annual Women's Prize for Fiction, then called the Orange Prize.
 Carolyn Kellogg of the Los Angeles Times wrote that it was a surprise win, with Miller being "the dark horse in this year's race".
 Joanna Trollope, chair of the judges, commented, "This is a more than worthy winner—original, passionate, inventive and uplifting.
 Homer would be proud of her."

 The novel was also shortlisted for the 2013 Stonewall Book Award and the 2013 Chautauqua Prize.